ric2016/extended_relationships/README.md

 # Webtrees Custom Module: ⚶ Extended Relationships

-This [webtrees](https://www.webtrees.net/) custom module offers a replacement for the 'Relationships' chart, hooks into an extended 'Families' tab, and hooks into an extended 'Facts and Events' tab.
+This [webtrees](https://www.webtrees.net/) custom module offers a replacement for the 'Relationships' chart, implements hooks of the extended 'Families' tab, and of the extended 'Facts and Events' tab.
 The project’s website is [cissee.de](https://cissee.de).

 ## Contents